cnnrbrn/noob-nerds-content/javascript/objects/introduction.md

 var myObject = {};
 ```

+An object declared this way is called an `object literal`.

 ######

-Create an empty object using curly braces and assign it to a variable called `emptyObject`.
+Create an empty object using the object literal syntax and assign it to a variable called `emptyObject`.

 ~~javascript objects emptyObject~~